 Angelic Ebbers

-Gemini Observatory
+Gemini Observatory/NSF's

+OIR Lab

 aebbers@gemini.edu

 Angelic Ebbers is a Senior Software Engineer for Gemini Observatory.
 She is part of the Software Operations group as well as a Telescope Technical Manager.
-Angelic specializes in motion control real-time systems, EPICS development, troubleshooting.
+Angelic specializes in motion control systems, EPICS real-time development, and troubleshooting.
 Angelic earned a B.Sc. from York University in the Space and Communications Sciences stream, with Honors in Computer Science and Physics, plus a minor in Astronomy.
 Prior to joining Gemini, Angelic worked for The Herzberg Institute of Astrophysics as well as the University of Toronto Southern Observatory in Chile.
 Outside of work, Angelic can be found training/competing in Dog Agility, scuba diving, or reading a good science fiction book.